 Even if you’re at the opposite end of that spectrum and all you want is a long-term relationship, the same applies.
 Say that in your profile, be willing to lose the matches that are looking for sex and reap the benefits of finding the right targets.

 Unless you want to that depressed, sarcastic kid in the corner, keep your bio positive.
+It's not going to get you pity matches and your sarcasm won't break the ice on Tinder either.

 Talk about your passions and what excites you rather than the things you dislike.
 Being around someone who only ever has negative things to say can be incredibly draining.